arnavgautam/TreeHacks2015/HOLs/HOL-DebuggingCloudServices/HOL.md

 <a name="Ex2Task2"></a>
 #### Task 2 - Verification ####

-You are now ready to redeploy and run the solution in Windows Azure.
+You are now ready to redeploy and run the solution in Microsoft Azure.
 At this point, the application is ready for tracing and configured to collect and transfer all its diagnostics output to a table in storage services.
 You will use the Visual Studio tools to examine the diagnostics data generated by the application.

 1. Deploy the application again, making sure to select the cloud service and the storage account created in Exercise 1.